ESolomonDev/MechaCar_Statistical_Analysis/README.md

 t-test results from all lots:<br/>
 ![ t_test1](img/t_test1.PNG)<br/>

+From the previous output we can see the true mean of the sample is 1498.78 wich can be verified with the summary statistics in the previous section.
+With a p=Value of 0.06028 (higher than the common significance level of 0.05) ther is not enough evidence to support rejecting the null hypothesis.
+In other words the mean of all three of the lots is statistically similar to the population mean of 1500.

 t-test results from lot1:<br/>
 ![ lot1_t_test](img/lot1_t_test.PNG)<br/>

+Lot1 has a true sample mean of 1500 as with the summary statistics and a p-Value of 1.
+Therefore we can not reject the null hypothesis that there is no statistical difference between the assumed population mean of 1500 and the observed sample mean.

 t-test results from lot2:<br/>
 ![ lot2_t_test](img/lot2_t_test.PNG)<br/>

+Lot2 has an almost identical sample mean of 1500.2 and a p-Value of 0.61.
+The null hypthesis can not be rejected and the sample mean and population mean are statistically similar.

 t-test results from lot3:<br/>
 ![ lot3_t_test](img/lot3_t_test.PNG)<br/>

+Lot3 is diffrent from the previous lots.
+The sampe mean from lot3 is 1496.14 and the p-Value is 0.04 (lower than the common significance of 0.05).
+THis indicates a rejection of the null hypothesis that this sample mean and the presumed population mean are not statistically different.

 ## Study Design: MechaCar vs Competition